ngerritsen/wecodetheweb-hexo/source/_posts/why-we-code-the-web-is-now-staticly-generated.md

 And last but not least Wordpress can be quite slow.
 Consumer grade web hosting servers (like the one I use), are often not very fast.
 Remember that every time a user requests a page, the server has to generate that page with PHP and then send it back.
 There are plugins like [WP Supercache](https://nl.wordpress.org/plugins/wp-super-cache/) that partially solve this by caching that page, but still, the PHP code has to run and that gives extra delay.

-Here's a nice performance measurement I did with [Securi](https://performance.sucuri.net) that Smashing Magazine also did for an [article](http://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/) about static website generation with their website.
+Here's a performance measurement I did with [Securi](https://performance.sucuri.net) that Smashing Magazine also did for an [article](http://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/) about static website generation with their website.

 ![Smashing Magazine dynamic loading speeds](smashing-mag-dynamic.png "Smashing Magazine dynamic loading speeds") _Dynamic loading speeds are okay, but not that fast..._